NogoApps/workflow/README.md

 The review needs to be done at 3 levels:

+1. Receive a pull request.
-1. Codacy test.
+2. Codacy test.
-2. Build test and UI test.
+3. Build test and UI test.
-3. Comparation test with git or github.
+4. Comparation test with git or github.

 More details: